avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 You may choose to abstract code for `test.before`, `test.beforeEach`, `test.afterEach.always` and `test.after.always` into a separate file.

 To see a demo of this configuration file, look at https://github.com/zellwk/ava-mdb-test

+## Why `test.serial` instead of `test`

+AVA Test cases in a file uses the same Mongoose module (even when they're ran in parallel).

+Since you need to use the same Mongoose module, you need to make sure each test fixture is completely cleared (with `test.after.always`) before beginning the next test.
+Otherwise, your database would be polluted data from the previous test.

+The easiest way to make sure your databases remain clean across every test is to test serially, cleaning up after each test.
+Hence the use of `test.serial`.

+There's a hard way (where you modify Mongoose and your models) that makes your code much more complex.
+If you want to try the hard way, check out the conversation in [this PR](https://github.com/avajs/ava/pull/1420)